parrt/ml-articles/gradient-boosting/L1-loss.md

 If there are outliers in the target variable that we cannot remove, using just the direction is better than both direction and magnitude.
 We'll show in <a href="descent.html">Gradient boosting performs gradient descent</a> that using $sign(y-F_m(\vec x_i))$ as our step vector leads to a solution that optimizes the model according to the mean absolute value (MAE) or $L_1$  *loss function*: $\sum_{i=1}^{N} |y_i - F_M(\vec x_i)|$ for $N$ observations.

 Optimizing the MAE means we should start with the median, not the mean, as our initial model, $f_0$, since the median of $y$ minimizes the $L_1$ loss.
 (The median is the best single-value approximation of $L_1$ loss.)
-Other than that, let's assume that the same recurrence relations will work for finding composite models based upon the signing of the difference as we used for the residual vector version in the last article:
+Other than that, let's assume that the same recurrence relations will work for finding composite models based upon the sign of the difference, as we used for the residual vector version in the last article:

 \latex{{
 \begin{eqnarray*}